gpbl/react-day-picker/website/docs/guides/custom-selections.md

 # Custom Selections

-In the [Selecting Days tutorial](/basics/selecting-days). we have set different modes to change the selection behavior.
-Under the hood, DayPicker handles the interaction with the days, assigning them the `selected` modifier.
+In the [Selecting Days guide](/basics/selecting-days). we have set different modes to change the selection behavior.

 To implement a selection behavior by yourself, you can either switch to custom selection mode or – to keep the built-in modes – use a custom Day component.

 ## Switching to the custom mode

-1. set the selection mode to `mode="custom"`
-2. store the selected dates in the parent’s state
-3. use the `selected` and `onDayClick` props
+To switch to custom selection, the `mode` propo to `custom`:

 ### Example: multiple select